desec-io/desec-stack/docs/auth/account.rst

     on the server even before the email address is confirmed.
 Confirmation merely activates the existing account.
-The purpose of this is to avoid running the risk of sending out large numbers of emails to the same address when a client decides to send multiple registration requests for the same address.
+The purpose of this is to avoid running the risk of sending out large numbers of emails to the same address when a client decides to send multiple sign-up requests for the same address.
 In this case, no emails will be sent after the first one.

 Password Security
     Password information is stored using `Django's default method, PBKDF2